mozilla-l10n/localizer-documentation/src/tools/pontoon/glossary.md

 ## Translation memory

 Translation memory is a database that stores all previous translations for a specific string.
-It can be leverage to provide suggestions when translating new content.
+It can be leveraged to provide suggestions when translating new content.

 TMX, or Translation Memory eXchange, is a standard file format used in the translation industry to represent and exchange translation memories.